-Thirty-seven cairn sites have been identified in the CRSU.
+Ninety-three cairn sites have been identified in the CRSU.
 Suggested uses of cairns include markers for events and travel routes, bracing poles for a variety of camp structures, caches, drive lines, or covering a burial.
+Hecker (1937-1950:161) reports that piles of stones were placed over buffalo chip fireplaces to heat stones used to dry meat.